 An annual programme open to senior leaders across all job roles in the university, it combines personal 1:1 mentoring meetings with the Vice-Chancellor; shadowing a minimum of two senior university meetings – one of these being a University Executive Board meeting; Myers Briggs Type Indicator (MBTI) assessments; and connecting together as a mentee group.

-Now in its third year, 26 individuals have been mentored personally by the Vice-Chancellor.
+Now in its fifth year, 36 individuals have been mentored personally by the Vice-Chancellor.
 57 unsuccessful applicants have also been matched to alternative Executive Board and other senior leader mentors, demonstrating the university’s continued commitment to supporting and developing the equality, diversity and inclusion (EDI) agenda through personal connections.

 The following video showcases the programme, with insights shared by Professor Shearer West and some of her mentees:

 The following provide a selection of case studies, sharing experiences of just a few of the mentees from the programme:

 In addition, the following case studies demonstrate that even those who were unsuccessful in gaining a place on the programme have still benefited from being matched to alternative mentors: